 Fecal coliform bacteria are used as an indicator of the potential presence of pathogens in a stream.
 The current water quality standard [State of Georgia's Rules and Regulations for Water Quality Control, Chapter 391-3-6-.03(6)(c)(iii) (GA EPD, 2011)] states that four or more water samples collected within a 30-day period that have a geometric mean for fecal coliform either in excess of 200 Colony Forming Units (CFU) per 100 milliliters from May through October, or in excess of 1000 (CFU) per 100 milliliters from November through April are in violation of the bacteria water quality standard.
-In addition, a single sample in excess of 4000 (CFU) per 100 milliliters from November through April as stream segment to the 303(d) listing.
+In addition, a single sample in excess of 4000 (CFU) per 100 milliliters from November through April can also provide a basis for adding a stream segment to the 303(d) listing.

-7.3 Potential Sources
+7.2 Potential Sources